 May Term at Illinois Wesleyan University is a distinctive month-long experiential

 May Term is designed to stretch traditional boundaries between in-class and out-of-class

 Students choose from a variety of May Term courses ranging from travel abroad and

 Examples of recent courses taught on campus include:

-- English: Exit, Pursued by a Bear
+English: Exit, Pursued by a Bear

-- Religion: From Mecca to Malcolm X
+Religion: Islam from Mecca to Malcolm X

 A sampling of recent May Term travel courses: